wso2-attic/ballerina-integrator/docs/learn/guides/messaging/messaging-with-sqs/README.md

 Take a look at the code samples below to understand how to implement the scenario.

-Following code creates a new queue in Amazon SQS with the configuration provided in a file.
+The following code creates a new queue in Amazon SQS with the configuration provided in a file.

 **create_notification_queue.bal**
 <!-- INCLUDE_CODE: guide/create_notification_queue.bal -->